anaclumos/extracranial/Research/pages/Project Florence.md

 Replay → include good examples from A when training B.

-find necessary weights of the NN after learning the first set,
+find the necessary weights of the NN after learning the first set,

 Training the second one makes it very hard for the weights to move.